Code-Institute-Submissions/crwst/README.md

 * A text input field on cart page so that any dietary requirements could be noted – would need a logically caveat for the business but it’s a potential feature
 * Adding further categories such as Vegetarian or Vegan would be important for users
 * Allow Super User to add categories (this would require further development to ensure menu links were added to)
-* Add more accurate redirects links as they are not always linked for best UX – eg signing in to comment on a blog redirects to homepage
+* Add more accurate redirects links as they are not always linked for best UX – eg signing in to comment on a blog redirects to homepage rather than the page the user signed in from.
 * Have the number of items in the cart appear in the cart icon as well as the total, as per ecommerce convention
 * Allow shoppers to sign in and register their accounts with their social media accounts